Auckland FC: Debut seasons and early success

 On 19 October 2024, Auckland played their inaugural A-League Men's fixture at the Mount Smart Stadium against Brisbane Roar.
 In front of, a sell-out crowd of 24,492, the club secured a 2–0 win.
 Auckland would then go on to win their next 5 games and go undefeated for their first seven league matches.
-One of these wins was a 2-0 win in the first New Zealand derby at Sky Stadium against Wellington Phoenix, thanks to a late brace from Jake Brimmer.
-Auckland's first loss of the season would come in a surprise 4-0 loss at home against Western United.
-Auckland would finish the 2024/25 season as A-League Men Premiers, becoming the first New Zealand-based club to win any A-League silverware.
-Auckland could not qualify for the AFC Champions League Elite however, due to rules about being based in New Zealand, a member of the Oceania Football Confederation (OFC).
-By finishing in the top 2, the club qualified automatically for the semi-final stage of the Finals Series.
-Auckland defeated opponents Melbourne Victory 1-0 in a tight affair in the first leg at AAMI Park but were eventually defeated 2-0 in the second leg at Go Media Stadium in front of another record crowd of 29,148, which saw them eliminated after losing 2-1 on aggregate, ending their dream of a Championship in their maiden season.
+One of these wins was in the first New Zealand derby at Sky Stadium against Wellington Phoenix, thanks to a late brace from Jake Brimmer.
+Auckland finished the 2024–25 season as A-League Men Premiers, becoming the first New Zealand-based club to win A-League silverware.
+Auckland did not qualify for the 2025–26 AFC Champions League Elite competition, as the team is based in New Zealand and is a member of the Oceania Football Confederation (OFC).
+In their first finals series, Auckland won 1–0 at AAMI Park against Melbourne Victory, but later lost 2–0 (2–1 on aggregate) in front of a record crowd of 29,148 at Mount Smart Stadium.